 FireSmart development standards help manage the wildfire reality by reducing the flammability of structures.

-Whether you’re retrofitting an existing community or building a new one you can make strategic choices for building materials and community designs.
+Whether you’re retrofitting an existing neighbourhood or building a new one you can make strategic choices for building materials and neighbourhood designs.

 - Is the construction of new homes or subdivisions “FireSmart”?

-- Assess the infrastructure as it relates to roadway access, water supply, utility placement, building materials and design, and forested areas adjacent and within the community.
+- Assess the infrastructure as it relates to roadway access, water supply, utility placement, building materials and design, and forested areas adjacent and within the neighbourhood.